Work in progress — pending scholarly review

 3

-6. Fold the right side of the Izaar over the body first, then the left side over it.
+3. Fold the left side of the izār over the body, then the right over it (right side always on top).

-7. Slide out and remove the ghusl awrah cover from underneath — the body is now covered by the Izaar.
+4. Slide out and remove the ghusl awrah cover from underneath — the body is now covered by the izār.

-8. Fold the right side of the Lifafah over, then the left side over it.
+5. Fold the left side of the lifāfah over, then the right over it.

 Before you begin